SYLMultimedia/qknows/README.md

-# QuickHelp's Talking Website
+# QuickHelp's Talking Website on Wordpress

-This application installs the Talking Website Widget on your Wordpress blog/website.
+The zipped file (QuickHelp_TW.zip) installs the Talking Website Widget on your Wordpress blog/website.

 ************
 Introduction